InterContinental marks 75 years of pioneering luxury travel with a celebration of rich heritage, iconic hotels and exclusive experiences

-The world's first and largest luxury hotel brand announces limited-time offers for its diamond anniversary.
+The world's first and largest luxury hotel brand announces limited-time offers for its diamond anniversary, including the InterContinental75 cocktail in partnership with Piper-Heidsieck Champagne and The Botanist Islay Dry Gin

+The celebratory anniversary cocktail, named "InterContinental75", will be served at over 130 InterContinental hotels and resorts.
+A reimagination of the well-loved classic cocktail, French 75, the InterContinental75 is brought to life through a global partnership with two other pioneering brands - Piper-Heidsieck Champagne, founded in 1785 and winner of the 2021 "Best Champagne House of the World", and The Botanist Islay Dry Gin, hand-crafted from botanicals foraged on the Island of Islay.
+An alternative but equally celebratory version will also be crafted using Seedlip Distilled non-alcoholic spirit and Fever Tree mixers.
+Bringing local destinations and ingredients to the forefront, talented teams at select InterContinental hotels and resorts around the world will craft cocktail variations, along with special food pairing menus, for a unique interpretation and taste journey in each destination.

 Guests can recognise personal milestones with a range of anniversary packages.
-The 75th Anniversary Package will be available at select hotels and includes a personalized refreshment experience for two; for those looking for incomparable experiences, the InterContinental Diamond Stay Packages offer varied and carefully curated once-in-a-lifetime luxury moments across hand-picked InterContinental hotels.
+The 75th Anniversary Package will be available at select hotels and includes a personalised cocktail experience for two; for those looking for incomparable experiences, the InterContinental Diamond Stay Packages offer varied and carefully curated once-in-a-lifetime luxury moments across hand-picked InterContinental hotels.

-Bringing local destinations and ingredients to the forefront, talented teams at select InterContinental hotels and resorts around the world will craft celebratory variations, along with special food pairing menus, for a unique interpretation and taste journey in each destination.

 "We're delighted to raise a toast with our guests, owners, partners and colleagues to celebrate InterContinental Hotels & Resorts and everything this brand stands for – the joy of travel and the worldliness that comes from discovering cultures around the world.
 During a challenging period, it's important to take time to celebrate milestones and begin to enjoy new adventures again wherever we can.
 The InterContinental brand has been part of many special moments throughout its storied 75-year history and continues to be a place for celebration, connection and indulgence," says Jane Mackie, IHG's Senior Vice President, Global Marketing for Luxury and Premium Brands.
 "The next chapter of InterContinental, as we continue to open new doors from Rome to Riyadh, will encompass a fresh 360 degree approach to the guest experience with new partnerships and innovations."